 ICAS supports these ambitious goals by:

 Perhaps best known for its signature Annual Convention, ICAS is the hub of the air show industry, a centralized network that allows air shows and performers to work together and in tandem with military/governmental authorities to establish and enforce standards that truly define the business.
-These standards are imbedded in virtually every program and service the organization provides to members, from the ICAS Safety Creed to the ICAS Air Show Manual, from the ICAS-administered Aerobatic Competency Evaluation Program to the organization’s strict Principles of Conduct and Professional Ethics.
+These standards are embedded in virtually every program and service the organization provides to members, from the ICAS Safety Creed to the ICAS Air Show Manual, from the ICAS-administered Aerobatic Competency Evaluation Program to the organization’s strict Principles of Conduct and Professional Ethics.

 ICAS was incorporated in 1968 and conducts operations from its headquarters office in Leesburg, Virginia with guidance from its volunteer Board of Directors and day-to-day administration by its professional staff.